-We know that our products are more expensive than what you can find in a grocery store.
-This despite the fact that our margins are as thin as a grocery stores.
+We know that our products are more expensive than what you can find in a grocery store – despite the fact that our margins are as thin as a grocery store’s.

-The components that make our food more expensive than the grocery store are:
+The components that make our food more expensive include:

 - Pasture raised ruminant animals – If the grass is free, why is the beef so expensive?
 It’s true that our beef and lamb only eat grass.
 Most of our beef cost is reflective of labor cost.
-It takes us at least six months longer to raise a beef steer than a factory feed lot.
-Our managed intensive grazing methodology requires labor everyday.
+It takes us at least six months longer to raise a beef steer than a factory feedlot.
+Our managed intensive grazing methodology requires labor and attention every day.

-- Ducks, pigs, and chickens – While these animals are on pasture and woodlands everyday, they do consume an organic grain mixture.
+- Ducks, pigs, and chickens – While these animals are on pasture and woodlands every day, they do consume an organic grain mixture.
 If we didn’t provide them with grains, the ducks and chickens wouldn’t produce eggs, and the pigs wouldn’t grow.
-The certified USDA grain mixture is expensive.
-We cannot even find the soy-free mixture we are looking for in Maryland so we have to drive to Lancaster to pick up 14,000lbs at a time.
+The certified USDA grain mixture we use is expensive.
+We cannot even find this soy-free mixture in Maryland, so we drive to Lancaster PA to pick up 14,000 lbs at a time.

-- Labor Cost – We do not raise animals on a feed lot.
-Feed lot’s are designed to be very machine intensive and not require a lot of labor.
-Our method of raising animals on pasture and in woodlands is much better for the animals but it does require more labor.
+- Labor Cost – We do not raise animals on a feedlot.
+Feedlots are designed to be very machine intensive and not require a lot of labor.
+Our method of raising animals on pasture and in woodlands is much better for the animals, and it requires more labor.

-- Environmental Stewardship – We are happy not to be using antibiotics and harsh chemicals to help animals get over illnesses.
-However, it’s more expensive with labor and herbs to get our animals healthy again.
-Additionally, raising animals in a clean healthy grassy environment is important to us.
+- Environmental Stewardship – We are happy not to use antibiotics and harsh chemicals to help animals get over illnesses.
+However, it’s more expensive for our staff to administer herbs to bring our animals back to health.
+Ultimately, raising animals in a clean, healthy, grassy environment is important to us and our customers.